vijays-tikka-masala/was-110-guide/README.md

         </a>

    - After the module comes back up, ensure there are no issues (see [here](#checking-for-was-110-issues))
+   - Add the failsafe file to the module to ensure we can recover it if something goes wrong:

+     ```shell
+     touch /ptconf/.failsafe
+     ```

    - Repeat the firmware upgrade from the previous step (yes, you must do this twice)
    - After the module comes back up a second time, ensure there are no issues (see [here](#checking-for-was-110-issues))